Skip to main content

-The Difference Between Traditional Pest Control and Modern IPM:
+The Difference Between Traditional Pest Control and Modern IPM?

 How does traditional pest control differ from modern integrated pest management (IPM)?
 Simple.
 To quote the U.S. General Services Administration, IPM is “a coordinated system of technological and management practices to control pests in a safe, environmentally sound, and economical manner.”
 It pays attention to all the factors that cause pests.
 IPM tries to prevent their occurrence.